nitin42/Animated-Timeline/README.md

 ## Another animation library ?

 Nope!
-Though you can use it as a library, the main goal of this project is to provide -
+Though you can use it as a library.
+The main goal of this project is to provide -

 * utilities to create animation tools